 Can Crawling Help With a Baby’s Social Skills?

 Yes, crawling can enhance your baby’s social skills.
 As they explore their environment, they engage with others, learn to communicate, and develop confidence.
-These interactions foster important social connections that benefit their overall emotional growth.
+These interactions foster important social connections that benefit their emotional growth.

 Do All Babies Crawl in the Same Way?